evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ## Exterior

-The Fisker Ocean Sport, with dimensions of 4774 mm in length, 1982 mm in width, and 1631 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The Fisker Ocean Sport is available in a total of 12 paint colors, including several striking metallic options.
+The Fisker Ocean Sport, with dimensions of 4774 mm in length, 1982 mm in width, and 1631 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
+The Fisker Ocean Sport is available in a total of 12 paint colors, including several striking metallic options.

 You can select from multiple wheel options in different sizes on the Fisker Ocean Sport, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: